 But it doesn’t come cheap: The bottom-of-the-range version for freelancers is priced from around 600 euros.

 Once you've bought the software, you can buy future upgrades for a couple of hundred euros or so.

 SDL sells itself as a major content and language management service provider, offering translation, localisation, globalisation and consulting services.

 Not surprisingly, if you want to work with them as a freelance translator, you have to own their product.
 They also run courses (you pay) to teach you to use their TM and even a “certification” option, so you can prove your abilities on their TMs.

 They claim to have invested US$ 100 million in their global information management systems so they are certainly here to stay.

-The Across Language Server is intended for large companies with multiple users while the Across Personal Edition is designed for freelance translators, and – wait for it – is free to download.
+The Across Language Server is intended for large companies with multiple users while the Across Translator Edition is designed for freelance translators.

 It seems popular according the customer comments on its website.
 Atril also hosts Transref, a directory of translators, which all freelancers can sign up to, and which announces training sessions and industry events.

-If you’re new to the game, start off by playing with a free TM such as Wordfast Anywhere to get the feel for how TM translator software works.
+If you’re new to the game, start off by playing with a free TM such as Wordfast Anywhere or taking a 30-day free trial of a paid solution to get the feel for how translator software works.

-f you’re working in an environment where you need top of the line translation memory software such as Trados then you’ll probably already know it!
+If you’re working in an environment where your client demands you have access to top-of-the-line translation memory software such as Trados, then you probably already know it!